reflexer-labs/geb/README.md

 # GEB

-This repository contains the core smart contract code for Generalized Ethereum Bonds.
+This repository contains the core smart contract code for GEB.
+GEB is the abbreviation of [Gödel, Escher and Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) as well as the name of an [Egyptian god](https://en.wikipedia.org/wiki/Geb).

 While we intend to use the "GEB" terminology when we discuss about core architecture, the actual instrument issued by the protocol is called a reflex bond.

 # What is a Reflex Bond?